 The protein found in eggs are crucial to development, making the bones in our body, nails, and hair much stronger.
 Eggs are rich in Vitamin D, B12, and Biotin.
 Biotin does wonders for strengthening the nails and making them less brittle.

-Again rich in biotin, beans are great for helping in the growth of nails.
+Rich in biotin, beans are great for helping in the growth of nails.
 During a study, it was found that if biotin-rich foods were consumed, the nails’ thickness increased by about 25%.
-So try and incorporate beans into your daily diet.
+So, try and incorporate beans into your daily diet.

 4. Sunflower Seeds